ramonamela/guidance_cloud/README.md

 # Cloud Utils

 Utils to configure Guidance and COMPSs in a cloud environment.
+In order to view the general excution intructions, go to the main [GUIDANCE repository](https://github.com/ramonamela/guidance.git)

 ---